tridentity/800-63A-ImplGuide/5_Validation.md

 | Voter's registration card | Weak or Unacceptable | - Issuing source did not perform identity proofing<br/> - Issuing process means it can be reasonably assumed it was delivered to the person<br/> - Contains at least one reference number | ** Unacceptable if does not contain a unique reference number |
 | School record or report | Weak or Unacceptable | - Includes name and student ID number, but no identity proofing required and generally no photograph/biometric provided |  |
 | Alien Registration Card (Form I-551) |  | -  | This is just another name for a permanent resident card/green card |

+**Table 4: Evidence Strengths**

+For each example at strength levels Superior through Unacceptable, justifications for the strength level have been provided.